yabellini/docs.carpentries.org/topic_folders/policies/incident-response.md

   participant swearing at an Instructor, or a community member who is rude and pushy but not in any way related to sexual advances or protected categories.

-The CoCc needs to be aware that if something meets the appropriate criteria (anything involving Core Team members that may be harassment) they should contact the Core Team liaison to the CoCc.
+If a report involving a Core Team member is susceptible to meet the appropriate criteria for harassment, the CoCc should contact the Core Team liaison to the CoCc.
 The Core Team CoCc liaison will elevate anything that comes in by or about Core Team members to the Executive Team if appropriate and to Community Initiatives or the PEO if needed.
-If a report comes in about the Core Team CoCc liaison, the CoCc needs to contact the Executive Director.
+If a report involves the Core Team CoCc liaison, the CoCc needs to contact the Executive Director directly.

 [reporting-form]: https://goo.gl/forms/KoUfO53Za3apOuOK2